steggas/steggas/README.md

 - 👋 Hi, I’m @steggas
-- 👀 I’m interested in software development
+- 👀 I’ve Started studying Cyber Security at the International University of Applied Sciences
-- 🌱 I’m currently learning Software Development at Hyperion Development
+- 🌱 I Studied Software Development at Hyperion Development in August 2021

-- 📫 How to reach me: callumstegmann@gmail.com
+- 📫 How to reach me: callumstegmann@gmail.com; +49 1782364321